 What is prediabetes?
 Who is at high risk?

-Prediabetes is the when people have blood glucose level slightly higher than normal, but not yet considered diabetes.
-Research showed that people with prediabetes and those at high risk could significantly reduce their risk of diabetes making modest lifestyle changes–lose 5-7% body weight and be physically active at least 150 minutes a week (at least 5 days, 30 minutes of moderate physical activity).
+Type 2 Diabetes can be prevented!
+Research shows that people with prediabetes and those at high risk could significantly reduce their risk of diabetes by making modest lifestyle changes–lose 5-7% body weight and be physically active at least 150 minutes a week (at least 5 days, 30 minutes of moderate physical activity).

 Just making these changes for life, goes a long way to lower risk of diabetes.
 Some other risk factors for diabetes are: being over overweight or obese, not physically active, older than 45 years, having family history or a history of gestational diabetes.

 Learn your risk by taking this simple test or Take the Quiz at cdc.gov/diabetes/prevention/ (on right side of page)